bentheiii/dyndis/README.md

 * `dyndis.Self`: used in implementors (see above), and is an error to use outside of them
 * `typing.Union`: accepts parameters of any of the enclosed type
 * `typing.Optional`: accepts the enclosed type or `None`
-* `typing.Any`: is considered a parent match (and not an exact match) for any type, including `object`
+* `typing.Any`: is considered an up-cast match for any type, including `object`
-* Any of typing's aliases and abstract classes such as `typing.List` or `typing.Sized`: equivalent to their origin type
+* Any of typing's aliases and abstract classes such as `typing.List` or `typing.Sized`: equivalent to their origin type (note that specialized aliases such as `typing.List[str]` are not valid)
 * `typing.TypeVar`: see below
 * `None`, `...`, `NotImplemented`: equivalent to their types
 * python 3.8 only: `typing.Literal` for singletons (`None`, `...`, `NotImplemented`): equivalent to their enclosed value

-In addition, the following types are automatically converted values:
+In addition, the following types are automatically converted (in compliance with various PEPs):
 * `float` -> `Union[int, float]`
 * `complex` -> `Union[int, float, complex]`
 * `bytes` -> `typing.ByteString`